elastic/apm/specs/agents/tracing-sampling.md

 ### Non-sampled transactions

+#### Pre 8.0
-Currently _all_ transactions are captured by Elastic APM agents.
+When connected to an APM Server < 8.0, both sampled and non-sampled transactions MUST be captured by Elastic APM agents.
 Sampling controls how much data is captured for transactions: sampled transactions have complete context recorded and include spans;
 non-sampled transactions have limited context and no spans.